Can you drink energy drinks while pregnant?

 - Guarana.
 There are claims that guarana can help with weight loss, arousal, and — you guessed it — energy levels.
 But guarana, a South American fruit that is often used in Red Bull, Monster, and Rockstar, is really just another source of caffeine.

 - B vitamins.
 Usually, B vitamins are great for your health — especially during pregnancy, when some studies have shown that they might even make pregnancy nausea easier to deal with.
-But there is evidence that too much of some B vitamins, including folate and thiamine, can be harmful to your little peanut.
+But there is evidence that too much of some B vitamins, including folate and thiamine, can be harmful to your growing babe.

 Can energy drinks harm your baby?